-In parallel with the retrofit improvement scheme this project will deliver a programme of SME support for those active or with the potential to diversify into the microgeneration and low carbon technology market.
-Support for SMEs includes both business wide and individual skills development and knowledge transfer assistance wrapped within a tailor-made programme of support to meet the needs of the SME.
+In parallel with the retrofit improvement scheme, this project delivered a programme of SME support for those active or with the potential to diversify into the renewables and low carbon technology market.
+Support for SMEs included both business wide and individual skills development and knowledge transfer assistance wrapped within a tailor-made programme of support to meet the needs of the SME.

 - Understanding of new technologies and their application;

 - Skills development (installer training and market insight courses);

 - Knowledge transfer (information seminars and specialist surgeries).

 The project report can be downloaded from here.